 1. Hoarseness or odd changes in your voice

 Abnormal cell growth in the throat can start at the vocal cords; for this reason, one of the first signs of throat cancer is a notable change in the tone of your voice.

 - Prolonged hoarseness for more than three weeks, or a sudden change in your voice, are sufficient reasons to visit a doctor.

 - Sometimes, it may be caused by infections or problems associated with smoking; however, it may also be more serious.

 2. Pain in the throat

-It’s difficult to consider a simple throat pain as a symptom of cancer.
+It’s difficult to consider a simple throat pain as a symptom or a sign of cancer.
 Often, this irritation is caused by an infection of common respiratory illness.